 - Experience filming on construction sites

-Our crew are used to operating on construction sites and coordinating with project managers, site supervisors and safety officers.
+Our construction videographers in Melbourne are used to operating on construction sites and coordinating with project managers, site supervisors and safety officers.
 We plan shot lists and access needs in advance so the day runs efficiently and we stay out of the way of the work. - Safety, compliance and documentation

 We complete risk assessments, follow site induction protocols, and prepare SWMS documentation before filming.
 We also confirm access zones, exclusion areas, and site rules to ensure filming fits within your existing safety processes. - CASA-certified aerial operations